Welcome, Guest

 Basic Training for Model Engineers

 There is a popular moan among the model engineering fraternity that “no one does training any more – its Health and Safety you know”.
-SMEE decided to take a lead and now offers four courses.
-The two “Basic Training” courses are open to all (anyone under 18 must be accompanied) although we encourage students to join the Society.
-Recently a course on Milling has been added to the range of courses offered, which is also open to all.
-The grinding course is different, it is “members only” and a hands on course.
-See the bottom of this page for more details.
+SMEE decided to take a lead and originally offered four courses.
+The two “Basic Training” courses have been enhanced to include the opportuity of ‘hands-on’ experience in the SMEE workshops with the help of experienced members.
+For insurance reasons, it is necessary to be a member of the society and details about costs and joining can be found elsewhere on this website.

 The first course, over three sessions, discusses the setting up of a workshop, what equipment is desirable and the basics of how to use machines and hand tools.